Keerthi-darahas/sentiment-chatbot/README.md

 ## 📌 Problem Statement

-Build a chatbot that detects user sentiment (positive or negative) and responds accordingly to improve user interaction.
+Build a chatbot that can detect user sentiment (positive or negative) and respond accordingly.

 ## 📊 Dataset

 * Sentiment140 dataset
-* Contains tweets labeled as positive or negative
+* Contains tweets labeled as positive and negative

 ## ⚙️ Methodology

-1. Data preprocessing (cleaning text)
+1. Data cleaning (removed links, special characters)
-2. Converted text to numerical format using CountVectorizer
+2. Converted text to numerical form using CountVectorizer
-3. Trained model using Logistic Regression
+3. Trained Logistic Regression model
-4. Evaluated using accuracy score
+4. Evaluated using accuracy

 ## 🤖 Model Used